Napier, New Zealand: Sport

 The city is home to the professional basketball team Hawke's Bay Hawks, which plays in the National Basketball League.
 It plays its home games in the Pettigrew Green Arena.

+Meeanee Speedway is a motorcycle speedway venue, located in Meeanee, on Sandy Road.
+The track races various types of cars, in addition to motorcycle speedway.
+It opened in 1961 and is the home of Hawkes Bay Speedway Club.
+It has held important speedway events, including qualifying rounds of the Speedway World Championship and finals of the New Zealand Solo Championship.

 Transportation

 Air

 Hawke's Bay Airport is the main airport in the Hawke's Bay region and has domestic flight services.
 It is jointly owned by the government, Napier City Council, and Hastings District Council, and is operated by Hawke's Bay Airport Ltd. The airport is located in the Napier suburb of Westshore.
 Air New Zealand provides frequent direct flights to and from Auckland, Wellington and Christchurch.
-Originair serves Hamilton, Palmerston North and Nelson.
-Jetstar, a Qantas subsidiary, used to serve Auckland from 2015 to 2019.
-Sounds Air previously used to operate direct flights to Blenheim daily and smaller charter companies also operate including Air Napier to Gisborne.
-The airport was historically referred to as Napier Airport and its IATA code reflects that: NPE.
-It is situated on land that was formerly the Ahuriri Lagoon, an area that was raised above sea level by the massive 1931 Napier earthquake.
+Sunair serves Tauranga, Hamilton, Gisborne and Wairoa.
+Jetstar, a Qantas subsidiary, served Auckland from 2015 to 2019 and Sounds Air used to operate direct flights to Blenheim daily.
+Smaller charter companies also operate, including Air Napier to Gisborne.
+The airport was historically referred to as Napier Airport, and its IATA code reflects that: NPE.
+It is situated on land that was formerly the Ahuriri Lagoon, an area that was raised above sea level by the 1931 Napier earthquake.
 The airport is located approximately 22 km north of Hastings Aerodrome, a smaller airport located close to Hastings that caters mainly for flight training and general aviation.

 Pathways

 The Hawke's Bay region has extensive cycleways and footpaths that originally began as the 'Rotary Pathways' between Napier and Hastings, and is now known as the 'Hawke's Bay Trails'.
-The network of pathways link the urban areas of Napier and Hastings, as well as many of the other outlying suburbs of the two cities.
+The network of pathways links the urban areas of Napier and Hastings, as well as many of the other outlying suburbs of the two cities.
 Some of the cycleways include dedicated cycling lanes on roads within the city, as well as separate dedicated pathways on roadsides and through parks and other areas, many of which are mixed use pathways for cyclists and pedestrians, such as the paths that stretch from Bay View to Clifton.
 The Hawke's Bay Trails contain over 200 km of cycleways that meander through and around the Napier-Hastings twin cities.
 The Napier Rotary Pathway creates a loop that encompasses the city from Esk River, to Westshore, Napier Central, Awatoto, Taradale, Poraiti, and looping back to the Esk Valley.
 This rotary also has several links to the Hastings Rotary Pathway.